Characters from The Dresden Files, the Vampire Courts.

 - Kukris Are Kool: The most distinctive Weapon of Choice Thomas has.

-- Mistaken for Gay: A deliberate case, since it was the best way he could come up with to keep women from constantly trying to seduce him.
+- A deliberate case, since it was the best way he could come up with to keep women from constantly trying to seduce him.

-- Obfuscating Stupidity: The only reason he survived his father is because he intentionally appeared to not be a threat.
+- The only reason he survived his father is because he intentionally appeared to not be a threat.
 As a Raith, that means appearing incapable of plotting or higher level thought.
-This is most evident in his early interactions with Harry where he can best be described as "An embarrassment to his family".
+This is most evident in his early interactions with Harry, where he can best be described as "an embarrassment to his family".
 And, as later stories show, he may be continuing this, to a degree, with Harry himself so as to protect him.

 - Inverted for a time with Lara, who figured out his stupidity was an act.
 He countered this by pretending to be more wise and informed than he was, as she wouldn't go against him until she figured out what he knew.

 - The Pornomancer: Deconstructed.
-As an incubus, women literally throw themselves at him, but he can't hold a minimum-wage job because when he inevitably gets sexually assaulted, he gets blamed.
+As an incubus, women literally throw themselves at him, and while that works just fine as part of the high-society playboy persona he's got going as a member of House Raith, it means he can't hold a minimum-wage job because when he inevitably gets sexually assaulted, he gets blamed.

 - Redemption Failure: After nearly killing Justine, he works really hard to become a Vegetarian Vampire.
 And then Shagnasty happens.